Advanced Legal Research

 ALR courses promote critical thinking about research strategies necessary to identify, analyze, research, and solve legal research problems at a competency level expected of an entry-level practitioner.
 The ALR courses are designed to be practical, “hands on” experiences in which students work with the kinds of research problems likely to be encountered in practice, whether, for instance, in trial preparation, document drafting, or appellate practice.

 One-credit ALR courses are taught in the first 7 to 10 weeks of each semester.
 These one-credit ALR courses are limited to twenty students so that adequate feedback may be given to each student throughout the semester as they work on research problems each week.
-Periodically, 2-credit ALRs are offered.
-Two-credit ALRs are semester-long courses that satisfy the advanced legal research requirement.
+Advanced Legal Research: Sports Law is two-credits.

 The ALR courses are both topical and general.
 General courses are offered on Federal Law, State Law and Wisconsin Law.
-Topical courses are offered on Administrative Law, Business Law, Criminal Law, Family Law, Health & Medical Law, International Law, Intellectual Property Law, Labor and Employment Law, Litigation, Sports Law and Tax Law.
+Topical courses are offered on topics that might include Administrative Law, Business Law, Criminal Law, Family Law, Health & Medical Law, International Law, Intellectual Property Law, Labor and Employment Law, Litigation, Sports Law and Tax Law.
 Students may choose to take more than one ALR course.